Text Processing Functions (LEFT, RIGHT, CONCATENATE, etc.)

 =LEFT(A1, 5) ' Extracts the first 5 characters =RIGHT(A1, 3) ' Extracts the last 3 characters =MID(A1, 3, 4) ' Extracts 4 characters starting from the 3rd character

-Functions: Combining Text
+2. CONCATENATE and TEXTJOIN Functions: Combining Text

 - Problem: Merging first and last names into a single column.